Miami Marathon: Orange Bowl era

 Originally the race had started and finished in the Orange Bowl stadium but after issues with the course the start and finish moved to the Crandon Park.

 The marathon was never as popular as other races in the racing calendar and had trouble attracting athletes.

-Eventually financial problems caused the event fold.
+Eventually, financial problems caused the event to fold.

 The last Orange Bowl Marathon that the Association of Road Racing Statisticians has record of was held in 1988.